CSS header

 Reduce your debts and pay only a monthly amount based on your budget, with no interest!

-Don't speak French, English, or Spanish?
-No problem!
-A translator will be made available to you upon request.
-For hearing-impaired individuals, a sign language interpreter is also available.
+Do you not speak French, English, or Spanish?
+That is not a problem.
+A translation service can be provided upon request.
+For people who are hard of hearing, a sign language interpreter may also be available.

 What is a consumer proposal?